Are you struggling to drive traffic to your blog? You’re not alone. These strategies have been proven to help you gain more traffic to your blog.

-When I started my first blog, I wrote a lot of posts before I finally had a reader.
+When I started my first blog, I wrote a lot of posts before I finally had one reader.
 I was so excited!
 Slowly more people started following my blog, but most of them just wanted follow-backs.
 They never even read my posts.

-After a while, I started to figure out that I needed the “right audience” to gain the traffic that I needed.
+After a while, I started to figure out that I needed the “right audience” to gain the blog traffic that I needed.

 *Disclosure: This post may contain affiliate links, meaning I earn a commission if you click through and decide to make a purchase.
 Thank you for supporting my blog!

 Why the “right audience” matters

 Your goal should be to bring in targeted traffic that is relevant to your blog.
 There needs to be a reason for people to come to your blog.
 These people have something specific they are looking for.
 If you are not providing them with the answers that they are looking for, then they’re not going to stick around.

 The “right audience” for your blog is the audience that becomes faithful readers.
 They sign up for your email list because they want to learn more from you.
 They quickly become your supporters.
 Learning the right people to target is the best way to drive traffic to your blog.

 1. Create audience profiles

 Before you start creating content, you need to figure out who your target audience is going to be.
 Your content needs to focus on your targeted audience in order to drive more traffic to your blog.